included in General Admission.

 - Ride a 15-minute tractor wagon shuttle from the Welcome Ctr. to the Farm Barn.

-- The shuttle pickup and dropoff location is inside the Farm Barn courtyard, just outside the Cheesemaking area.
+- Farm Barn shuttle pickup/dropoff is in the courtyard, just outside the Cheesemaking area.

 What can you do at the Farmyard?

-Explore on your own or join any educational activity scheduled throughout the day!
-The activities begin at 10:30 by welcoming the chickens outside for the day at the “Chicken Parade.”
-Activites run every half hour until the Brown Swiss cow gets milked by machine at 4:00.
+From mid-May to mid-October, explore on your own or join any educational activity scheduled throughout the day!
+Activities begin at 10:30 by welcoming the chickens outside for the day at the “Chicken Parade.”
+Activities run every half hour until the Brown Swiss cow gets milked by machine at 4:00.
 Our trained, enthusiastic educators look forward to connecting with you and your family as they lead these interactive activities.

 - Chicken Parade (10:30 am)